colerehbein/macOSMoveTo/README.md

 After being very disappointed by [this thread](https://discussions.apple.com/thread/254648745?sortBy=best), I asked chatGPT to solve the problem.
 It produced this functioning automation with AppleScript.

 To install:

 Download and unzip the .zip file and install the workflow into Automator.

+To use:

+Right-click on folder or file you'd like to move in Finder.
+Under "quick services," click "Move to..." and select the new desired location in the pop-up Finder window.

 Here's a screenshot of what it looks like: